Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 6. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

-7. Verify that the operation was successful and close the Administrator: Windows PowerShell ISE window.
+7. Verify that the operation was successful and close the **Windows PowerShell ISE** window.

 ### Task 3: Configure the newly created Azure Active Directory tenant

 1. Start Windows PowerShell ISE as administrator.

-2. From the Administrator: Windows PowerShell ISE window, set the current directory to the location of the Azure Stack Hub Tools and import required PowerShell modules by running the following:
+2. From the **Windows PowerShell ISE** window, set the current directory to the location of the Azure Stack Hub Tools and import required PowerShell modules by running the following:

     ```powershell
     Set-Location -Path '\AzureStack-Tools-master'